invider/collider.jam/README.md

 }
 ```

-We've changed the background to totally black,
-to match the darkness of space.
+We've changed the background to totally black - to match the darkness of space.

-Then, we've added the image function to draw the planet's texture.
-Notice, that the image name must match
+Then, we've called the image function to draw the planet's texture.
+Notice, that the image resource name must match
 the file name without the extension.

-In this example, we've left the circle
+It is the way resources are mapped and loaded.

-and tune its width and color to resemble
+We've preserved the circle and tuned its width and color to resemble
 the planet's atmosphere.

-Check out the working example on [GitHub](https://github.com/invider/bits.mix/tree/master/planet.mod).
+Check out the final version on [GitHub](https://github.com/invider/bits.mix/tree/master/planet.mod).